kibnakamoto/AES/README.md

 All AES Encryption/Decryption methods in c#.

+Works no matter the length of message, if message isn't a multiple of 16, then pads user input with zeros.

 this implementation uses salt.

 GF(2) = XOR. xor in the Galois Field is adding.